WS-JSNA/ws-jsna-netlify/_posts/2022-06-23-visual-impairment-needs-assessment.md

 permalink: /updates/visual-impairment-in-adults-needs-assessment/
 ---

-This is a summary of the sight loss pathway and the provision of low vision services.
+This needs assessment is a summary of the sight loss pathway and the provision of low vision services.

-This is centred on the non-clinical aspects of provision; acute and specialist services are currently (2021) subject to a review by SHCP.
+It is centred on the non-clinical aspects of provision; acute and specialist services are currently (2021) subject to a review by Sussex Health and Care Partnership (SHCP).

-It is important that all elements within a care pathway, whether relating to a person's clinical or social needs are viewed together to ensure the range of needs and concerns are addressed.
-To this end an initial discussion has taken place with NHS commissioners.
+It is important that all elements within a care pathway, whether relating to a person's clinical or social needs, are viewed together to ensure the range of needs and concerns are addressed.
+To this end, an initial discussion has taken place with NHS commissioners.

 ### Executive Summary